-We are aware of the fact that most of the parents want to help their young learners to develop their literacy and build their phonemic awareness as they grow.
+We are aware of the fact that most parents want to help their young learners develop their literacy and build their phonemic awareness as they grow.
 But the impending question is, how can they make sure of it?

-Understanding of children on how letters combine to form words and sound.
+Understanding of children on how letters combine to form words and sounds.
 We know students map out sounds into spellings and decode words, which is the key for them to comprehend text successfully.
-An active phonics program provided can move early readers from phonemic awareness to be able to decode new words.
+An active phonics program can move early readers from phonemic awareness to being able to decode new words.

-To build critical thinking skills of your child through pre-reading, reading comprehension, forming inferences, asking questions, summarizing, and identifying cause and effect which devises an understanding of literature.
+To build critical thinking skills in your child through pre-reading, reading comprehension, forming inferences, asking questions, summarizing, and identifying cause and effect which devises an understanding of literature.

-Applying the process of sentence and paragraph structure, sequencing rules, various kinds of composition, response and creative thinking shape up a child’s writing.
+Applying the process of sentence and paragraph structure, sequencing rules, various kinds of composition, response, and creative thinking shapes a child’s writing.

 To acquire new words, a collection of words that a person knows and uses.
-This includes synonyms, antonyms, prefixes, suffixes, parts of speech, that aid students widen their verbal expression and writing skills.
+This includes synonyms, antonyms, prefixes, suffixes, and parts of speech, that aid students in widening their verbal expression and writing skills.

-Learning a specific combination of letters, understanding the link between sounds and letters, patterning of consonant-vowel-consonant, sight words, commonly misspelt words, subject-specific terminology.
+Learning a specific combination of letters, understanding the link between sounds and letters, patterning of consonant-vowel-consonant, sight words, commonly misspelled words, and subject-specific terminology.

-We now believe you got a clear cut idea of how fundamental Language arts are during your kid's developing years.
+We now believe you have a clear-cut idea of how fundamental Language arts are during your kid's developing years.

 It's not the time now to look back and search for what you have missed to teach them.
 Considering your child's future in mind now is your time to take the necessary steps to ensure they are strong with the basics and on their path of taking off.
 So we are here to guide you with required learning pointers to be encouraged from home.